 Therefore, if these couple of negatives don’t bother you, the AData XPGS X8200 Pro is excellent.
 It costs a bit over $200 for the 1 TB version and comes with an extended warranty.

 - Hefty warranty.

 - Thermal throttling.

 - Endurance is identical to the non-pro model.

 As far as SSDs are concerned, there are some factors that you need to take into account before you spend your money on one of them.

-After all, these costs way too much and you don’t want to regret your purchase after you have made one.
+After all, these cost way too much, and you don’t want to regret your purchase after making one.

 So, without any further ado, let us get right into it.

 The first essential thing you need to see is the capacity you need in the SSD you are looking forward to buying.
 SSDs start from as low as 128 GB and go as high as 4 TB.